tsx8/tufted/template/content/posts/2025-10-30-normal-distribution/index.typ

 == Why It Matters

-The normal distribution's importance stems from the Central Limit Theorem#footnote[The Central Limit Theorem requires that the random variables being summed are independent and identically distributed with finite variance.
-The convergence to normality improves as the number of variables increases.], which states that the sum of many independent random variables tends toward a normal distribution, regardless of the original distribution.
+The normal distribution's importance stems from the Central Limit Theorem,#footnote[The Central Limit Theorem requires that the random variables being summed are independent and identically distributed with finite variance.
+The convergence to normality improves as the number of variables increases.] which states that the sum of many independent random variables tends toward a normal distribution, regardless of the original distribution.
 This explains why so many natural phenomena follow this pattern.

 In practice, the normal distribution enables:
 - Statistical inference and hypothesis testing